peejayaccts/churchapp_testenv/ChMS_project/src/README.rst

 The following are brief description of the development tools
 -----------------------------------------------------------
-Grunt - automated build system (e.g auto minify):
+#.
+Grunt - automated build system (e.g. auto minify):

-Bower - package manager that contains dependencies (e.g Bootstrap package):
+#.
+Bower - package manager that contains dependencies (e.g. Bootstrap package):

-Yoeman - generates the folder structure/scaffolding automatically (generator-angular):
+#.
+Yoeman - generates the folder structure/scaffolding automatically (i.e. generator-angular):

+#.
 Karma - javascript test runner:

 Install the tools on GLOBAL set-up::

     $ npm install -g grunt-cli bower yo generator-karma generator-angular

-Download the app from the repository
+Download the codebase from the repository
 ====================================
 Pull the repository to the created project folder::